 A Nevada teen called his congressman and dropped an F-bomb while demanding action on guns.
 His school suspended him

-(CNN) — Noah Christensen admits he could have used better language when he called his congressman’s office and used the F-word to demand action on gun control.
+WASHINGTON — Noah Christiansen admits he could have used better language when he called his congressman’s office and used the F-word to demand action on gun control.

 After the call, a congressional aide notified the Nevada teen’s school, which suspended him for two days.